 This lead magnet type combines the educational value of a course with emails, giving you a foot in the door in people’s inboxes.
 For best results, keep the course at less than 5 lessons and deliver them anywhere from once a day to once a week, and feature a call to action at the end which sells your core product or service.
 Here’s an example of a mini course based on email marketing from https://ariel-lim.com/ .

 An uncommon yet effective lead magnet is the free newsletter.
 This can be mailed to prospects for less than $10/year and work well to generate leads and referrals.
-Or you can offer a paid newsletter, as we have.
+Or you can offer a paid newsletter.
 To learn more about newsletters and how to write effective print newsletters, check out Shaun Buck’s “Newsletter Pro” book.

 Another type of lead magnet is the catalog or price guide.
 Catalogs can be printed or digital, however usually require the prospect to exchange their personal information in exchange for the catalog.
 B2B businesses would benefit from a price guide, especially if many prospects call asking for a quote.
 This allows you to build a database of qualified leads your sales team can then follow up on.
 When you build these, make sure you have special offers and a call to action built in.